redaoui97/Philosophers/README.md

 <li>Allocating Mutexes</li>
 A mutex can either be allocated as a static variable or dynamically at run time via malloc.
 A mutex of the type pthread_mutex_t must always be initialized using pthread_mutex_init.
 After initialization, a mutex is unlocked.
-To lock or unluck a mutex, we use pthread_mutex_lock() & pthread_mutex_unluck() functions.
+To lock or unlock a mutex, we use pthread_mutex_lock() & pthread_mutex_unlock() functions.

 ### - Semaphores